ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 * Contributor - A respondent identified by a unique identifier.
 * Record - The set of input fields corresponding to a single contributor.
+* Question - A single question on a form for a given contributor.
-* Adjusted return - The unedited returned data value in the current period for a given variable.
+* Adjusted return - The unedited returned data value in the current period for a given question.
-* Predicted value - The value in the previous period for a given variable (may be the result of imputation).
+* Predicted value - The value in the previous period for a given question (may be the result of imputation).
-* Auxiliary value - A secondary predictive value from the current period for a given variable.
+* Auxiliary value - A secondary predictive value from the current period for a given question.
 * Standardising factor - The domain group estimate used to standardise scores within a given domain group.
 * Design weight - The sample design weight.